-The Children and Young People's (Scotland) Act 2014 recognises that the wellbeing and welfare of children people depends and young upon coordinated, positive support processes being facilitated by all adults around a child.
-Central to this support will be parents and families, and at Gordonstoun one key function of the Named Person in his/her responsibility for pastoral care is to build on functions already at the heart of his/her role in fully frequently communicating and parents/families regarding the wellbeing of their child.
+The Children and Young People's (Scotland) Act 2014 recognises that the wellbeing and welfare of children and young people depends upon coordinated, positive support processes facilitated by all adults around a child.
+Central to this support will be parents and families, and at Gordonstoun one key function of the Named Person in his/her responsibility for pastoral care is to build on functions already at the heart of his/her role in communicating fully frequently and parents/families regarding the wellbeing of their child.